sagemath/trac_to_gh/Issue 7203.md

 # Issue 7203: prereq-0.4 does not exit if CC is not gcc, but CXX is g++

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7203

 Original creator: drkirkby